 Otherwise, your whole platform is at risk.

 4. User Experience: Can your developer team build a tool that provides the best possible user experience?

 Let’s get one thing straight: IAM is not just about security.
 It’s also about creating the best possible user experience.

 Why display resources your users can’t access?
-Although the user flow may run smoothly from an IAM perspective, that may not be the case from the user point-of-view.
+Although the user flow may run smoothly from an IAM perspective, that may not be the case from the user’s point of view.

 Access management providers are not only focused on keeping the bad guys out, they also focus on keeping the good guys – your customers – inside and active.

 Every access management tool requires proper maintenance.
-Libraries and frameworks are renewed on a regular basis.
+Libraries and frameworks are renewed regularly.
 Requirements change.
 New features are needed.
 Outdated code can develop bugs or become unsupported.